BYU-IS-590R-Christiansen/byu-590r-monorepo/README.md

 ### 2. Configure GitHub Actions

-Add these secrets to your GitHub repository:
+**Copy the generated values from the setup script output** and add these secrets to your GitHub repository:

-- `EC2_HOST`: Your EC2 public IP address for deployment
+- `EC2_HOST`: Your EC2 public IP address (from setup script output)
+- `S3_BUCKET`: Your unique S3 bucket name (from setup script output)
 - `EC2_SSH_PRIVATE_KEY`: Contents of your SSH private key for server access
 - `DB_DATABASE`: Database name for the Laravel application
 - `DB_USERNAME`: Database username for MySQL connection